open-horizon/anax/docs/cluster_install.md

 ### <a id="microk8s-local-image-registry-setup"></a>Setup edge cluster local image registry for MicroK8s
 {: #microk8s-local-image-registry-setup}

-**Note: Skip this section if using remote image registry.** Enable the container registry and configure docker to tolerate the insecure registry:
+**Note: Skip this section if using remote image registry.** Enable the container registry and configure Docker to tolerate the insecure registry:

 1. Enable the container registry